 The dough – makes about 45-ish rolls – (I regretfully do not have pictures of the first few steps because I wasn’t thinking I was going to photo document this recipe until my brain woke up and I yelped “wait! i should be taking pictures!”)

-First – dissolve 1 cup of sugar with 1 cup of whole milk and 1 cup of canola oil in a saucepan over medium heat.
+First – dissolve 1 cup of sugar with 1 quart of whole milk and 1 cup of canola oil in a saucepan over medium heat.
 Take the saucepan off the heat and if you are impatient, like me, pour the liquid into a different bowl and throw it in the fridge to help cool it down faster.
 Why?
 Because the temperature needs to drop down to about 110 degrees (use a thermometer!) before you can sprinkle and dissolve 4 1/2 teaspoons of active dry yeast into it.
 Anything over 110 will kill the yeast and your dough won’t rise.
 Let sit for a minute or so.

 Now put 8 cups of flour in a large bowl, make a well and pour the warm liquid into the center and mix all.
 The dough will be sticky!
-Throw a damp kitchen towel over it and let the dough rise for 1 hour.
+Throw a kitchen towel over it and let the dough rise for 1 hour.

 Then mix in 1 more cup of flour/1 teaspoon each of baking powder (heap) and baking soda (scant), and 1 tablespoon of salt and combine with the rest of the dough.